cityofaustin/vision-zero/atd-vzd/README.md

 3. Unlike adding a CRIS-managed column, you do not need to modify any trigger functions, because the `_edits` trigger functions (`crashes_edits_update`, `units_edits_update`, `people_edits_update`) do not rely on hard-coded column names.

-4. Next, add your new column to the `_column_metadata` table and indcate that it should _not_ be imported by CRIS.
+4. Next, add your new column to the `_column_metadata` table and indicate that it should _not_ be imported by CRIS.

 ```sql
 insert into _column_metadata (column_name, record_type, is_imported_from_cris)
 values ('vz_custom_column', 'crashes', false);
 ```

-5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by excuting the command `set client_min_messages to debug;`.
+5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by executing the command `set client_min_messages to debug;`.
 This will cause the trigger debug messages to log to your SQL client.

 ### Adding a computed or generated field to `crashes`, `units`, or `people`